Chapter 1

 Mary’s Mother, Belfast

-‘I’m trying my hardest.
-I want to make the best scones ever.’
+‘I’m doing my best.
+I want to make the best scones you’ve ever tasted.’

 Bridget’s warm laugh reverberated off the walls and bounced back to make Mary’s face glow.
 ‘Ah, you’ve a long way to go, my dear.
-Many a woman would like to take that title in our neighbourhood.’
+There are many women in our neighbourhood who would love to claim that title.’

-‘Imagine that Ma, what if the judges declared my scones the best at the regional show?’
+‘Imagine that Ma.
+What if the judges declared my scones as the best at the regional show?’
 Mary giggled.

 Bridget’s face crinkled in sadness.
-‘There’ll be no show while this war goes on.’
+‘The show won’t happen while this war continues.’
 Then she put her cheerful face back on and hugged her girl.
-‘Come on, pet, let’s get an egg in and some milk.
-There are only a few drops to spare.’
+‘Come on pet, let’s get an egg in and some milk.
+We have just a few drops to spare.’

 ‘I wish Colleen were here to sample our baking.’

-‘We all wish your sister came home more often.
+‘We all wish your sister would come home more often.
 Remember, she loves working in Belfast.’

-‘Last time she was home, she told me she hates the pigs.’
+‘Last time she was home, she told me she hates pigs.’

 ‘Colleen says funny things.’
 Bridget’s face revealed much that her youngest daughter could not read.

-A quick knead, a gentle roll with the chipped, wooden, rolling pin, and the part Mary loved the most, pressing a small glass cup into the dough before plopping it onto the greased tray.
+Mary’s method included a speedy knead, a delicate roll using a worn wooden rolling pin, and the most enjoyable part for her was pressing a small glass cup into the dough before transferring it to the greased tray.
 ‘Can we wipe milk on the top?
 I love the crust it makes.’

 ‘No sweetie, I can’t spare any more.
 Smear the spoon from the bowl you beat the egg in.’

-If it were not raining, Mary would have raced outside to let off steam.
+If it hadn't rained, Mary would have quickly gone outside to blow off steam.
 Her impatience waiting for the afternoon tea bubbled inside, ready to explode.
-Instead, she wiped the table clean while her mother lifted her favourite teapot down and laid out a tiny amount of homemade blackberry jam.
+While her mother brought down her favourite teapot, she wiped the table clean and set out a small portion of homemade blackberry jam.

 ‘Please Mammy, I’d love a coat, a red coat, one that’s snuggly warm with a fur collar.’

 ‘I’ll have to see, pet, you’re growing fast.
-Maybe I’ll get a generous storekeeper who’ll give me a reduction of the eleven coupons I need for a child’s coat.
+Hopefully, I’ll find a generous storekeeper willing to reduce the eleven coupons required for a child’s coat.
 It’s a lot from our annual bundle of sixty-six coupons.’
 Bridget was proud of her bargaining skills.
 Mary shrugged.
-She watched her mother cleverly swap ration coupons with all sorts of people.
-Mary had confidence in her expertise to persuade.
+She witnessed her mother cleverly trading ration coupons with a diverse range of people.
+Mary trusted her expertise to be persuasive.

 ‘Ask Colleen to visit us.
 I miss her.’
 Looking at her mother’s pinched face, Mary had a hunch that buying her a birthday gift was only part of the reason her Ma was making the big trip to Belfast.